mattrussi/gitlab-com-runbooks/docs/registry/migration-failure-scenarios.md

 ##### Observability

 - Errors show up in Sentry and logs;
-- Grafana dashboards reflect the magnitude of the impact on the Online GC dashboard.
+- Grafana dashboards reflect the magnitude of the impact on the [Garbage Collection Detail](https://dashboards.gitlab.net/d/registry-gc/registry-garbage-collection-detail?orgId=1) dashboard.

 ##### Recovery definition